Frequently asked questions

 What is meant by the term 'reuse'?

-Reuse is a process in which treated waste water receives an additional treatment to allow it to be used for industrial purposes, for cleaning the streets and for the irrigation of green zones.
+Reuse is a process in which treated waste water receives an additional treatment so that it can be used for industrial purposes, for cleaning the streets and for the irrigation of green zones.
 Thanks to this reuse, water is given a new life, and it is not necessary to use drinking water for these activities: this represents a significant commitment to the environment and sustainability.

 Canal has 65 storm tanks that store rainwater runoff